 Professor Graham Lord

-The Experimental Immunobiology section is led by Professor Graham Lord based at Guy's Campus.
-The Section which includes Dr Maria Hernandez-Fuentes covers a wide range of research including the following major themes:
+The Experimental Immunobiology department is led by Professor Graham Lord and is based at the Guy's Campus of KCL.
+The department which includes Dr Maria Hernandez-Fuentes, Nick Powell, Ania Koziel and Joana Neves, covers a wide range of research including the following major themes: